 The bigger a business gets, the more customers it has, which means it costs them more money to lower their prices to win over more customers from their competitors.
 So that's another reason why the closer a firm got to monopoly, the harder it would be for them to get closer.

 In a nutshell: Economic value is relative!
-In fact, this is the whole reason trade is a thing!
-Goods and services are not strictly better than one another, the same thing that's worth more to you is worth less to someone else, and if you trade, you can both come out having something you value more.
+This is the whole reason trade is a thing!
+Most things aren't strictly better than other things.
+The same thing that's worth more to you is worth less to someone else, and if you trade, you can both come out having something you value more.

-This is where statists go wrong, with the Fixed Pie Fallacy: they think that economics and politics has to be about distributing wealth properly.
+Statists go wrong here with the Fixed Pie Fallacy: they think things are all about distributing wealth properly.
 The unspoken - and false - assumption is that the only way one person can benefit is at the expense of another.
-That's just not even close to true, as all human experience shows - voluntary trade takes advantage of subjective value and makes everyone richer.
+That's just not true.
+Voluntary trade takes advantage of subjective value and makes everyone richer.

-Children understand this instinctively and demonstrate it whenever they agree to play one another's games so each one gets what they want.
-But politicians and greedy people who want to get "free" stuff still like to pretend they don't.
+Small children demonstrate this truth whenever they agree to play one another's games so each one gets what they want.